Port Washington North, New York: Representation in higher government

-Town representation

-Port Washington North is located in the Town of North Hempstead's 6th council district, which as of July 2024 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).
+On the town level, Port Washington North is located in the Town of North Hempstead's 6th council district, which as of June 2026 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

-Nassau County representation

-Port Washington North is located in Nassau County's 11th Legislative district, which as of July 2024 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+On the county level, Port Washington North is located in Nassau County's 11th Legislative district, which as of June 2026 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

-New York State representation

-New York State Assembly

-Port Washington North is located within the New York State Assembly's 16th State Assembly district, which as of July 2024 is represented by Gina L. Sillitti (D–Manorhaven).

-New York State Senate

-Port Washington North is located in the New York State Senate's 7th State Senate district, which as of July 2024 is represented by Jack M. Martins (R–Old Westbury).
+On the state level, Port Washington North is located within the New York State Assembly's 16th State Assembly district and the New York State Senate's 7th State Senate district, which as of June 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury), respectively.

-Federal representation

-United States Congress

-Port Washington North is located in New York's 3rd congressional district, which as of July 2024 is represented by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, Port Washington North is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).
+On the federal level, Port Washington North is located in New York's 3rd congressional district, which as of June 2026 is represented by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).